medhini/task_structure/README.md

-# task_structure
+# Code coming soon!

-Learning and Verification of Task Structure in Instructional Videos
+Official repository for "Learning and Verification of Task Structure in Instructional Videos, arXiv 2023".